 IEEE 802 LMSC highlights the necessity of the pilot trials to determine the keep-out distance between IMT base stations and satellite uplink stations in the upper 6 GHz band being conducted prior to any auction of this spectrum, rather than leaving this critical assessment to individual telecom service providers at the time of commercial deployment.
 Determining the appropriate separation distances between IMT and satellite services is a complex technical issue, involving multiple propagation environments, deployment scenarios, and interference mitigation techniques.
 Relying solely on theoretical studies or delegating this responsibility to service providers post-auction risks inconsistent implementations, potential harmful interference, and costly retroactive corrections, which could disrupt both satellite and terrestrial services.
-Wi-Fi is a technology designed for coexistence and due to the lower power and indoor nature of the Wi-Fi deployments along with mandatory Listen Before Talk implementation before each transmission, Wi-Fi poses no risk for the existing satellite services and IMT that can operate in the upper 6 GHz spectrum.
+Wi-Fi poses a significantly lower risk to the existing satellite services than IMT due to the lower power and indoor nature of the Wi-Fi deployments.

-In summary, IEEE 802 LMSC recommends that hybrid sharing of this band to be considered and pilot trials to be established in parallel to evaluate the necessary keep-out distances for IMT base stations in relation to satellite uplink stations before any auction consideration of the upper 6 GHz band.
+In summary, IEEE 802 LMSC recommends that hybrid sharing of the upper 6 GHz band to be considered and pilot trials to be established in parallel to evaluate the necessary keep-out distances for IMT base stations in relation to satellite uplink stations before any auction consideration of the upper 6 GHz band.
 This approach ensures evidence-based policymaking, protects incumbent users, and provides a stable and predictable regulatory environment for all stakeholders.

 Q20.
 Are there any other inputs/ issues related to the auction of spectrum in the upper 6 GHz band for the forthcoming auction?
 Suggestions may be made with detailed justifications.